US intelligence report on COVID-19 origins rejects some points raised by lab leak theory proponents

 The report was issued at the behest of Congress, which in March passed a bill giving U.S. intelligence 90 days to declassify intelligence related to the Wuhan Institute of Virology.

-Intelligence officials during the Biden administration have been pushed by lawmakers to release more material about the origins of COVID-19.
+Intelligence officials under President Joe Biden have been pushed by lawmakers to release more material about the origins of COVID-19.
 But they have repeatedly argued China’s official obstruction of independent reviews has made it perhaps impossible to determine how the pandemic began.

-The newest report is likely to anger Republicans who say the administration is wrongly withholding classified information and researchers who accuse the U.S. of not being forthcoming.
+The newest report angered some Republicans who have argued the administration is wrongly withholding classified information and researchers who accuse the U.S. of not being forthcoming.

+John Ratcliffe, who served as U.S. director of national intelligence under former President Donald Trump, accused the Biden administration of “continued obfuscation.”

+“The lab leak is the only theory supported by science, intelligence, and common sense,” Ratcliffe said in a statement.

 There was newfound interest from researchers following the revelation earlier this year that the Department of Energy’s intelligence arm had issued a report arguing for a lab-related incident.